-Delta has introduced an extensive line of kitchen and bathroom faucets with most of them including a sprayer hose.
+Delta has introduced an extensive line of bathroom and kitchen faucets with most of them including a sprayer hose.
 If you have a similar one that’s giving you trouble, you’ll learn how to fix it yourself here.
 If the sprayer hose is leaking, you may need to replace the spray head, or the hose, or both in order to fix the problem.
 Learn how to disconnect sprayer hose from delta faucet before replacing it with a new one.

 What you’ll need for the project

 You’ll need to visit the hardware store to find the replacement parts and purchase some essential tools if you don’t have them in your home already.